JochemTolsma/SNA-4-Social-Scientists/docs/03-Egonets.md

 - Bas Hofstra
 - Jochem Tolsma

-From these two sampled social scientists we will use the webscraping techniques described in Chapter \@ref(webintro) to collect 1.5 degree co-author egonetwork.^[To be a bit more precise, we only collect the first 20 co-authors listed on the google scholar page of each ego.
-I assume these are the 'most important'.]
+From these two sampled social scientists we will use the webscraping techniques described in Chapter \@ref(webintro) to collect 1.5 degree co-author egonetwork.

-See the figures \@ref(fig:jt) and \@ref(fig:bh ) below for a graphical summary of the networks.
+See the figures \@ref(fig:jt) and \@ref(fig:bh) below for a quick-and-dirty graphical summary of the networks.